 Other Possible Fasting Schedules For Women Over 50

-Some intermittent fasting schedules are suitable for women over 50.
+Some intermittent fasting schedules are less suitable for women over 50.
 However, you may use them if you’re overweight or not using chronic medication.
 Additionally, knowing the ones you should avoid is vital.
 Let’s see why you should avoid these IF schedules.

 5:2 Method (Safe For Some Women Over 50)

 Only a little evidence exists for the 5:2 method, especially in women over 50.
-However, the Queen Mary University of London researched whether the 5:2 IF method interfered with other medical conditions (3).
-It didn’t interfere with other health conditions.

 - Eat a healthy and balanced diet five days a week, not exceeding 2,000 calories,